-Despite the very wet weather in summer 2012, small samples of mites were obtained from field-grown spinach (provided by growers and field-collected by Warwick Crop Centre) on three occasions and these were sent to Fera for identification.
+Despite the very wet weather in summer 2012, small samples of mites were obtained from field-grown spinach (provided by growers or field-collected by Agrii or Warwick Crop Centre staff) on three occasions and these were sent to Fera for identification.
 All samples contained Tyrophagus similis, confirming the identity of this pest.